luciardrgz/luciardrgz/README.md

 - 👋 Hi, I'm Lucia!
 - 🌎 I'm from Mar del Plata, Argentina.
 - 👀 I'm interested in facing new challenges in programming and training my logic well to be able to solve problems in the most efficient way possible.
+- 👶 I have knowledge in C, HTML, CSS and JavaScript.
-- 🌱 I’m currently learning C at the University and JavaScript in a Udemy course.
+- 🌱 I’m currently learning Java at the University.